 I’ve been doing these memory card speed tests for several years now and I get a lot of the same questions asked, so I’ll do my best to answer those here.

-Do I need a UHS-II Memory Card? – You do not need a UHS-II memory card and they actually will give you no benefit over UHS-I memory card when used in camera.
-The only difference a UHS-II memory card will make in the Pentax K-1Â is it will allow you to transfer your data to your computer quick, if you have a fast UHS-II memory card reader.
+Do I need a UHS-II Memory Card? – You do not need a UHS-II memory card and they actually will give you no benefit over a UHS-I memory card when used in camera.
+The only difference a UHS-II memory card will make in the Pentax K-1 is it will allow you to transfer your data to your computer quickly if you have a fast UHS-II memory card reader.

-My memory card doesn’t work what do I do? – It’s likely you could have a bad memory card, but also make sure you always format your card in camera.
+My memory card doesn’t work.
+What do I do? – It’s likely you could have a bad memory card, but also make sure you always format your card in camera.
 This tends to reduce issues with cards not working or not performing correctly.

-Best Memory Card For The Pentax K-1 |Â Conclusions
+Best Memory Card For The Pentax K-1 | Conclusions

-The main take away when using the dual memory card slots in the Pentax K-1Â is to make sure you format each card in the slot you intend to use it in and don’t swap slots after formatting.
+The main takeaway when using the dual memory card slots in the Pentax K-1 is to make sure you format each card in the slot you intend to use it in and don’t swap slots after formatting.
 That seems to solve most of the problems I was having.

 If you have a card that isn’t working in one slot, try it in the other and if that’s the only slot it works well in, then let that card be designated to that slot.